 Ah, the ruin pub.
 These dilapidated drinking establishments are as synonymous with Budapest as the Danube and The Széchenyi Chain Bridge.
-They’re what make the city one of the coolest and best nightlife destinations in central Europe.
+They’re one of the many things that make the city one of the coolest and best nightlife destinations in central Europe.
 Ruin pubs began to pop up in the Jewish quarter of Budapest over a decade ago, all starting with the granddaddy of them all – Szimpla Kert.
 Since then, new pubs have sprung up all over the city centre and become somewhat of a Budapest institution.

 History of the Ruin Pub

 After World War II the Jewish quarter of Budapest was left in a ramshackle state.
 Parts of the area were fenced off as a ghetto for Hungarian Jews by the Nazis during the war.
 No one was allowed in or out, waste was not collected and people were left to die of starvation.
 The cramped conditions lead to the spread of diseases and the dead were left to lie in the street or in the bombed out ruins of tenement blocks.
 Over half of the people that lived in the ghetto were eventually transported to concentration camps.

 What remained of this area after the war was urban decay; tumbledown apartment buildings, abandoned warehouses and wasteland were bombed out buildings once stood.